 An online term insurance plan is any day cheaper than an offline plan.
 This is mainly because the online option does away with the intermediaries and agents, whose commissions get appended in the plan premiums.

 This means that the same term plan bought online will give the policyholder the option of choosing a larger period as his/ her term plan preference.

-To sum up, there can be many options to increase the period of an existing term insurance plan subject to conditions laid down in the policy document.
-But mainly, the period of a term insurance can be renewed only in case of a convertible and/ or renewable term insurance policy.
+There can be many options to increase the period of an existing term insurance plan subject to conditions laid down in the policy document.
+But mainly, the period of term insurance can be renewed only in case of a convertible and/ or renewable term insurance policy.